eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

 For Windows systems you should follow the instructions on the |fftw-windows|
 page and use the pre-compiled dynamic libraries.
 These should be installed somewhere on your system path, or the install location added to your path.
+The correlation routines use openMP for parallel workflows, however, some aspects of this run into issues with version of MSVC < 10.0 (due to old C standards being used), as such, by default, the correlation routines are compiled as serial workflows on windows.
+If you have a need for this threading in windows please get in touch with the developers.

 Once you have installed fftw the EQcorrscan install should be as simple as: